Joining a Culinary or Pastry Program

 Sign up for classes.
 After you have met with a Culinary Advisor and have submitted all the necessary documents, you are ready for registration.
 If you have not reviewed the Course Schedule or Registration Eligibility Times, this is the time to plan your semester.
 Being prepared for registration will ensure you get the classes you need.

 Tuition is based on your residential status.
 In addition to tuition, the college charges additional fees.
 Click here to see tuition rates and all fees.

 STEP 4: Orientation

 Get equipped.
-New Culinary and Pastry students (and Hospitality students registering for CHEF 1301 Basic Food Preparation) are required to attend the Culinary Arts Orientation.
+New Culinary and Pastry students (and Hospitality students registering for CHEF 1301 Basic Food Preparation or FDNS 1301 Introduction to Foods classes) are required to attend the Culinary Arts Orientation.
 You will learn about uniforms/tools, lab rules, and helpful academic resources.
 Please see our Home page for the upcoming session.